voronokKita/alpaca-chan/Development History.md

 I learned that django doesn't support relationships between multiple databases. <br>
 Implemented the creation of auctions profiles through signals, after a new user created. <br>
 Few model tests.

+### 2022.AUG.7

+Wrote a few model tests and the auctions model extensions.